vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 From their [docs](https://docs.inverse.finance/inverse-finance/using-dola/dola-faq#where-does-the-dola-that-i-borrow-come-from): “_Inverse Finance Fed contracts mint DOLA directly to the supply side of lending markets, to the DOLA-3CRV[ Curve](https://curve.fi/factory/27) pool, or other fed-enabled liquidity pools in response to market DOLA demand_.”

 In short, the minting and burning of DOLA is done by [Fed](https://docs.inverse.finance/inverse-finance/technical/the-dola-fed) contracts.
-ALl Fed's are controlled by a multi-sig (Fed chair).
+All Feds are controlled by a multi-sig (Fed chair).
 The contracts have three main functions to control the DOLA supply: